Group Ring Valued Hilbert Modular Forms: Introduction

 We thank Samit Dasgupta and Mahesh Kakde for carefully explaining their work, and for many other conversations regarding this paper.
 We thank Brian Conrad for helpful conversations during the writing of this paper.
+We thank Matthieu Romagny and Ching-Li Chai for their comments.